sbiemont/fugologic/readme.md

 ### Define the rules

-A rule is defined with 3 components:
+A rule is defined with 3 components :

+* `expression` : connect several fuzzy sets together
+* `implication` : define an implication method
+* `consequence` : defines several fuzzy sets as the outputs

 ```raw
 rule = <expression> <implication> <consequence>
 rule = A1 and B1    then          C1, D1
 ```

-* `expression` : connect several fuzzy sets together
-* `implication` : define an implication method
-* `consequence` : defines several fuzzy sets as the outputs

 #### Use a rule builder

-This part is optional but helps creating simple rules.
+The rule builder is optional but helps creating simple rules.

-To create a rule builder, just set the default configuration:
+To create a rule builder, just set the default configuration :

 ```go
 builder := Builder {